jroysdon/MEANDEMOAPI/README.md

 # MEAN DEMO - API Backend
 ## A demonstration application - JRoysdon (July 2020)

 I wrote this through a course in **MEAN** Development.
 This is the back end written in Mongo/Express/Node.
-The front end Agular portion can be found here: https://github.com/jroysdon/MEANDEMOAngular
+The front end Angular portion can be found here: https://github.com/jroysdon/MEANDEMOAngular

 The live Demo can be found here: http://meandemoforjim.s3-website-us-east-1.amazonaws.com